dcecile/bitfontmake/rasterspec.md

 ## Automatic glyphs

+Any lowercase code point may be omitted from the glyph sequence, to be inferred as *identical* to the matching uppercase code point in the sequence.

-The following code points must be omitted from the glyph sequence because they will be inferred as blank:
+Any of the following code point may be omitted from the glyph sequence, to be inferred as blank:

  * `U+0020 SPACE`
  * `U+00A0 NO-BREAK SPACE`
+ * `U+2009 THIN SPACE`
+ * `U+3000 IDEOGRAPHIC SPACE`